“The promise given was a necessity of the past: the word broken is a necessity of the present.”

 Page, N., Bergner, S., & Wills, S. (2017).
 Who empathizes with Machiavellian or Narcissistic leaders?
 Harvard Business Review.

 Rehman, U., & Shahnawaz, M. (2021).
-Machiavellianism and task-orientated leadership: moderating effect of job autonomy.
+Machiavellianism and task-orientated leadership: the moderating effect of job autonomy.
 Leadersh Educ Personal Interdiscip J 3, 79–85.

 Van Dierendonck, D., & Patterson, K. (2015).
 Compassionate love as a cornerstone of servant leadership: An integration of previous theorizing and research.
 Journal of Business Ethics, 128(1), 119-131.